 Kelley Babphavong '20

-Kelley hails from Rhode Island is an A.B.
-Degree Candidate in Government at Harvard College She is a manager at Harvard Student Agencies and an active member of a variety of student organization, including the John Adams Society, the Network of Enlightened Women.
+Kelley hails from Rhode Island and is an A.B.
+Degree Candidate in Government at Harvard College.
+She is a manager at Harvard Student Agencies and an active member of a variety of student organization including the John Adams Society, and the Network of Enlightened Women.